SunniDaze7/SunniDaze7/README.md

 - 👀 I’m interested in data analytics and web design
 - 🌱 I’m currently learning intermediate level analytical skills and programming as well as working on simple projects
 - 💞️ I’m looking to collaborate on anything I can :)
--  If you have questions feel free to ask!
 - linkedIn: www.linkedin.com/in/sunni-mcdougle

 <!---